UbiquityRobotics/learn/doing_more/network_connect.md

 # Connecting the Robot to Your Network

+The robot has the ability to connect to your own local WiFi network.
+For debug or development use you can also directly connect your robot to your wired Ethernet using the jack on the raspberry Pi.

+ By default the robot is configured to use the WiFi channels used in the United States.
+Countries that use WiFi channels on their WiFi router that are not part of the normal channels used in the US will need to set their country code which is explained later or the robot may not see their WiFi router.

-Connect your workstation to the robot as described in [Connecting a Workstation and Starting the Robot](connecting).
+Once you have connected your robot to either the WiFi network or decided to run the robot with it's own WiFi hotspot you are likely going to want to connect your workstation to the robot as described in [Connecting a Workstation and Starting the Robot](connecting).
 If you haven't connected the robot to your network yet, the robot is still connected to its own network, which is called `ubiquityrobotXXXX`, and your workstation is connected to that.

 Before you go on, you should change the hostname of your robot, to distinguish your robot from others.
 Open a new terminal window, and log in to the robot with ssh: